Translations

 9/11/2020

 On 9/11/2020, I remembered every detail of 9/11/2001.
-I recalled the primary details of life, from 9/11/2001 to 9/11/2020.
-One recollection: Dad joined Mom at Home, on 1/25/2008.
-My articles over the years have more details.
+I recalled the highlights of life from 9/11/2001 to 9/11/2020.
+One recollection: my father joined my mother at their heavenly home on 1/25/2008.
+Articles that I have written since then include more information.

-By the way, I work at home 9/14-15/2020 then at office 9/16-18/2020.
+By the way, this week, I am scheduled to work from home tomorrow and Tuesday and at the office Wednesday through Friday.
 Why?
-My job will see me retire, effective 10/1/2020, if my employer can’t get its head out of its rear end!
+Fed up, I may schedule my retirement, effective Thursday, 10/1/2020, if my current employer can’t get its head out of its rear end!
 I apologize for the crude way of stating that.
-Crudeness, unfortunately, has become the “new norm,” apparently.
-Dad, whose birthday anniversary would have been on 9/17/2020, would understand!
+Crudeness, apparently and unfortunately, has become the “new norm.”
+Dad, who was born on 9/17/1927, would understand!

 Monday, September 07, 2020